BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 * tribual
 * ouroboros420
 * Every maintainer who decided to give our project a shot
-* You for your interest on our project
+* You for your interest in our project
 [/CODE]

-Also if you got some ideas,bug fixes, stability improvements or want to help to support features for your device, you can do it by sending a Pull request on Bootleggers GitHub (check downloads and sources part) or tell us on our Telegram group (Check about us section), will be really appreciated.
+Also if you got some ideas, bug fixes, or stability improvements or want to help to support features for your device, you can do it by sending a Pull Request on Bootleggers GitHub (check downloads and sources part) or tell us on our Telegram group (Check about us section), will be really appreciated.
 Got some questions about some terms we use?
 [URL="http://bootleggersrom.github.io/faq"]Check our FAQ[/URL] or feel free to ask us.
 We appreciate your feedback and help.

 [IMG="Downloads Part"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/main/images/xdathread/03-downloads.png[/IMG]

 [B]Downloads:[/B]
 /***           THIS IS FOR
                POSTING YOUR LINKS, IN CASE YOU WANT
-               TO POST A LINK, OR YOUR SOURCES
+               TO POST A LINK OR YOUR SOURCES
                TO BE USED AND OPTIMIZED, OR MAYBE NOT WHATEVER YOU WANT, IT'S PRETTY OPTIONAL
                ALSO, YOU CAN POST ONLY YOUR KERNEL SOURCES AND POST LINKS AND MIRRORS IF YOU WISH JUST KEEP THE ROM SOURCES PART
                THE INFO BELOW IS THE EXAMPLE ONE (SURNIA) SO PLEASE, MODIFY IT WITH YOUR DEVICE REPOS OR REMOVE IT BUT SHARE THE KERNEL SOURCES!
 ***/

 [URL="https://thisisyoursite"]ROM Folder[/URL]
 [B]GApps:[/B]
 [URL="http://opengapps.org"]Opengapps [/URL]